pbberlin/go-massmail/README.md

 -mode=test will only send one email for each entry in config TestRecipients.

 If the email has more than one language version, test emails are sent for each language and TestRecipient.

+If the regular recipient list _contains_ one of the test emails, then this recipient record is chosen for test email.

 ## Time control